 - have a capacity for creativity and will have developed organizational skills through integration of various computer applications

 Curriculum CoursesCourses at Bishop Brady High School are separated into two curricular areas Humanities and STEM.
 Questions about courses can be directed to the respective Curriculum Facilitators - Mr. Michael Ling for Humanities or Mr. James Miller for STEM.

-Sampling of 2015-2016 field trips that supplement the academic programs
+Field trips that supplement the academic programs

 - Whale Watch-Rye Harbor

 - Seabrook Station